CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 Create key share holder group

-This operation creates a key share group for a specified vault.
+This operation creates a key share holder group for a specified vault.

 ### Example